The Queenealogist's Homepage

 The JERGENS Family of Dayton, Ohio

-Related families include these surnames: ABELE; BREEN; DESSECKER; HECHT; KLEINFELDER; LEYES; LOGEL; REDIESS; STEFFEN; and ZINK.
+Phillip Jergens, Jr., and his wife Mary Abele, as well as the section on their daughter Ida and granddaughter Charlotte L. Meyers.
+Related families include these surnames: ABELE; BREEN; DESSECKER; EDEMANN; HECHT; HECKLER; KLEINFELDER; LEYES; LOGEL; MATUSOVIC/MATHEWS; MEYERS; REDIESS; STEFFEN; and ZINK.

 Also: Infighting among the 2nd Generation: Zink v.
-Jergens
+Jergens, updated 7 January 2019 with new information derived from newspaper accounts.

 and The German Origins of Philipp JERGENS of Cincinnati, Ohio, with information about Philipp’s family in Germany.